triggermesh/docs/docs/guides/bridges/slack-to-confluent.md

 - Once create navigate to `Basic Information`.
 - Click on the `Event Subscriptions` pane.
 - Slide the `Enable Events` slide button.
-- At the `Request URL` field set the Slack Source URL that Triggermesh is exposing.
+- At the `Request URL` field set the Slack Source URL that TriggerMesh is exposing.
 The Slack Source is a serverless service, it could happen that the verification process expires waiting for the first request to succeed.
 If that happens, please try again to do the verification.

 ![URL verification](../../assets/images/slack-confluent-bridge/url-verification.png)